TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 to report an issue for the latest TYPO3 version where your issue applies to.

-Older TYPO3 versions outside of the LTS support range are less likely to receive attention.
+Older TYPO3 versions outside of the latest LTS support range are less likely to receive attention due to being in "priority bugfix-mode".
+Only the latest LTS release receives full support, and anything in ELTS support mode is not covered by the issue tracker.

+Check `https://get.typo3.org/`__ for supported releases and their state.

 .. index::
    single: Issue; PHP version